RickyuXen/Melodica/README.md

 Downloadable desktop music player that helps you learn a language through music you already like.
 Import a local audio file, play it, and follow original lyrics with per-word English glosses and a full-sentence English sense beside each line.

 DISCLAIMER: This will simply help with vocabulary, structure and complete meanings.
 Learning a language is difficult and many subtlties could and would be lost in translations.
+This program was designed to enjoy music while also properly learning a language.

 Product intent and constraints: [`PRODUCT.md`](./PRODUCT.md).
 Architecture notes: [`plan.md`](./plan.md).
 Pipeline flowchart: [`flow.md`](./flow.md).